proxymc/it-specialist-projects/CISCO/Packet-Tracer/Implementing_Physical_Security_With_IoT_Devices.md

 ---

-## Part 2: Add IoT Devices to the Registration Server
+## 🛠Part 2: Add IoT Devices to the Registration Server

 ### Step 1: Create an Account
 1. On **Home Office PC**, open **Web Browser**.